 What they own

-They often focus on one use case, one agent, one vertical workflow, or one model wrapper.
+They often focus on one use case, one agent, one vertical process, or one model wrapper.

 How we line up

-We line up by building fast, shipping proof, and speaking to urgent buyer pain.
+We line up by building fast, shipping review material, and speaking to urgent buyer pain.

 Where Folium wins

-We win by being broader: software, RAG, agents, governance, staff enablement, local or hybrid deployment, and long-term operations.
+We win by being broader: software, controlled retrieval, agents, governance, staff enablement, local or hybrid deployment, and long-term operations.

 Competitor lane